As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What is Indiana’s State Fossil?

 Indiana has an unofficially designated state fossil, namely, the crinoid.
-Crinoid fossils are found in abundance in the southern parts of the state, in the Mississippian and Ordovician formations.
+Crinoid fossils are abundant in the southern parts of the state, in the Mississippian and Ordovician formations.
 It is also encountered in the limestone formations located in Jefferson and Crawford counties.

 Conclusion

-Though Indiana might not be a state rich in gemstones, it has its fair share of minerals, crystals, fossils, and even some cool rocks that you can collect.
+Though Indiana might not be rich in gemstones, it has its fair share of minerals, crystals, fossils, and even some cool rocks you can collect.

-Before heading out to some of the locations mentioned here, always be sure to check the state’s regulations when it comes to gem hunting.
+Before heading out to some of the locations mentioned here, always check the state’s regulations regarding gem hunting.

 13 Best Gifts for Rockhounds You Should Buy